Leap of Faith is an excerpt from Bernard Preston's first book of inspiring stories; chapter 17 from Frog in my Throat.

 Frog in my Throat is only available in the United States, Canada and South Africa.

-Hopefully in the future, I'll find the time to convert it to an ebook, to joint Bats in my Belfry and Stones in my Clog ... the three make up Bernard Preston's trilogy of Chiropractic anecdotes.
+Hopefully in the future, I'll find the time to convert it to an ebook, to joint Bats in my Belfry and Stones in my Clog; the three make up Bernard Preston's trilogy of anecdotes from the coalface.

 "Religion is something left over from the infancy of our intelligence, it will fade away as we adopt reason and science as our guidelines."

 Bertrand Russell, philosopher, mathematician, author, Nobel laureate (1872-1970)

 Bertrand Russell was such an interesting man.
 I use the word was deliberately.
-If he was right then "ashes to ashes, dust to dust, end of story" would sum up the man today.
+If he was right then all that is left are ashes and dust, end of story; that would sum up the man today.

 There can be no gainsaying, he was indeed brilliant and a worthy Nobel laureate.

-Yet, humans have proved over and again, you can be brilliant, very sincere, eminently plausible and quite wrong.
+Yet, humans have proved over and again, you can be brilliant, very sincere and eminently plausible; and quite wrong.

 I choose to believe Jesus.
 "He who believes in me shall never die, but inherit eternal life."